squeaky-pl/japronto/README.md

 - Full support for HTTP pipelining
 - Keep-alive connections with configurable reaper
 - Support for synchronous and asynchronous views
-- Master-multi worker based on forking
+- Master-multiworker model based on forking
 - Support for code reloading on changes
 - Simple routing